What's new? | Help | Directory | Sign in

 What Is mod_wsgi?

-An alternate mode of operation is 'daemon' mode.
+An alternate mode of operation available with Apache 2.X on UNIX is 'daemon' mode.
 This mode operates in similar ways to FASTCGI/SCGI solutions, whereby distinct processes can be dedicated to run a WSGI application.
-Unlike FASTCGI/SCGI solutions however, a separate infrastructure is not needed when implementing the WSGI application and everything is handled automatically by mod_wsgi.
+Unlike FASTCGI/SCGI solutions however, neither a separate process supervisor or WSGI adapter is needed when implementing the WSGI application and everything is handled automatically by mod_wsgi.

-Because the WSGI applications in daemon mode are being run in their own processes, the impact on the normal Apache child processes used to serve up static files and host applications using Apache modules for PHP, Perl or some other language is minimal.
+Because the WSGI applications in daemon mode are being run in their own processes, the impact on the normal Apache child processes used to serve up static files and host applications using Apache modules for PHP, Perl or some other language is much reduced.
 Daemon processes may if required also be run as a distinct user ensuring that WSGI applications cannot interfere with each other or access information they shouldn't be able to.
-It would generally be recommended that except where a site truly has high performance requirements that this mode always be used.

 Server Performance